CSC207-2023Y-UofT/course-project-sweatsquad-sync/README.md

 ### Breakdown of Different Accounts

 _Admin Usage_
+- Login
-- Login: admins can use the dedicated login button on the main screen.
+  > Admins can use the dedicated login button on the main screen.
+- Manage Users
-- Manage Users: navigate to the Users tab to add, delete, or update user details.
+  > Navigate to the Users tab to add, delete, or update user details.
+- Manage Classes
-- Manage Classes: use the Classes tab to manage class information.
+  > Use the Classes tab to manage class information.

 _Instructors Usage_
+- View Classes
-- View Classes: instructors can view all the classes assigned to them on their dashboard.
+  > Instructors can view all the classes assigned to them on their dashboard.
+- Add Classes
-- Add Classes: new class offerings can be added or removed with timings and other details (capacity, day of the week, etc.)
+  > New class offerings can be added or removed with timings and other details (capacity, day of the week, etc.).

 _Users Usage_
+- Register
-- Register: Users can sign up using the registration form.
+  > Users can sign up using the registration form.
+- Enrol
-- Enrol: After logging in, users can view and enrol in their preferred classes.
+  > After logging in, users can view and enrol in their preferred classes.
+- Withdraw
-- Withdraw: Once enrolled in a class, users can view and drop classes they are already taking.
+  > Once enrolled in a class, users can view and drop classes they are already taking.

 _Note: Search features for classes has been incorporated for all account types._